Mission, Vision, and Values

 Craig is responsible for capital improvements and overall maintenance of LAFH’s existing portfolio of temporary and affordable rental housing, and recently completed energy retrofits at the agency’s older properties.
 With LAFH since 2010, Craig holds a BA in Architecture & Construction from Cal Poly San Luis Obispo.

-GARY MEISEL, VICE CHAIR
+GARY MEISEL, CHAIR

-MICHELE BRESLAUER, SECRETARY
+MICHELE BRESLAUER, Vice Chair

 STEVEN M. BROWN

 ZEEDA M. DANIELE

 DEBORAH KAZENELSON DEANE

 ROSS E. WINN

 Gary Meisel is currently Senior Vice President of Corporate Business Development & Strategy for Warner Bros.
 Entertainment, leading a team that focuses on meeting the company’s growth objectives by identifying business opportunities developing out of changes in the competitive landscape, the marketplace, technology and regulation.
 He further oversees and supervises all legal matters and certain business matters regarding the purchase or sale of significant corporate businesses or assets which fall outside of the day-to-day operations of the Studio’s various business units.
 Prior to joining the Studio, he was a partner at the law firm of Weissmann, Wolff, Bergman, Coleman and Silverman for 12 years.